Cyber-Astro-Telescope/Tutorials/README.md

         ```
         PS C:\Program Files\Blender Foundation\Blender 3.6\3.6\python\bin> .\python.exe -m pip install pandas
         ```
+3. If you want to directly use Python libraries that come with Blender (pyopenvdb for example, which can be painful to install in some environments), you can also use the python in your blender folder.
 ## Particle Data (For small data set)
 Particle data is common in astronomical simulations.